 \paragraph{Single-Label Prediction}

 The choice of sequence length had a notable impact on the model's performance.
 A length of 50 yielded the best results, while shorter (20) or longer (100) sequences performed slightly worse, suggesting that an optimal balance is necessary.

-As shown in Table~\ref{tab:bsid-raw}, pre-training resulted in only minor improvements in predictive power for BSID-III scores.
-However, increased padding might have negatively influenced performance.
-Compared to baseline models, SwiFT provided significant performance gains for both regression and classification tasks.
+As shown in Table~\ref{tab:bsid-raw}, pre-training resulted in marginal improvements in predictive power for BSID-III scores.
+However, increased padding might have negatively influenced the performance.
+Compared to baseline models, SwiFT yielded significant performance gains for both regression and classification tasks.
 For cognitive and language predictions, adjusted MAE improved by approximately 11\%, while gains for motor regression were minimal.
 In classification, balanced accuracy ($\text{ACC}_{bal}$) improved by 5-7\% points, exceeding guessing levels.

 \paragraph{Multi-Label Prediction}